ccheng11/BBK_AdvQ/Week 4/Week-4-Survey-Part-1.md

 Complete the following tasks.

--   Drawing on the dataframe `ces`, use `tidyverse` functions to calculate the number of people who think abortion should be banned (and perhaps the proportion of people who think abortion should be banned).
+-   Drawing on the dataframe `ces`, use `tidyverse` functions to calculate the number of people who think abortion should be banned.
 -   Repeat the same analysis, but this time use the survey object `ces_s`.